martdegraaf/martdegraaf.github.io/src/blog/content/about.md

 ## Core values

 If you ask some of my previous coworkers, what defines Mart?
 They will tell you that I'm a determined and hardworking person.
 I will prove in my blog that it's true.
 One of the things I wanted for this blog is to show in my blog are Mermaid diagrams.
 I used for example a Gantt chart and a mindmap to share my ideas.
 Press the moon or sun icon in the menu to switch from light to dark or vice versa and see that the mermaid theme will also change.
 Pro tip: use `Alt + T` to switch themes.
-But as you can see I did not yet fix the certification part as the title has the same color as the background.
+But as you can see I have not yet fixed the certification part as the title has the same color as the background.

 ## Speaking